-The Arts Administrator Internships program will accept applications jointly prepared by potential interns, their mentor and the host organization that will support the placement or mentorship.
-Interns are emerging Indigenous artist or arts administration professional, 19 years of age or older, who has been a resident of B.C. for at least the past year.
+The Arts Administrator Internships program accepts applications jointly prepared by potential interns, their mentor and the host organization to support the placement or mentorship.
+Interns are emerging Indigenous artists or arts administration professionals, 19 years of age or older, who have been a resident of B.C. for at least the past year.
 Applicants cannot be full-time students.

 This program is made possible with funding from the BC Arts Council.

 If you have any questions or would like assistance with your grant application please contact the program staff listed at the bottom of this page.
 FPCC staff are available to answer questions about grant eligibility, project proposal ideas, what activities are permitted during COVID-19 restrictions, which program or grant may be best for your project and more.
 You may also contact an Outreach Coach for information on project planning, resources and information sessions.

 We are here to ensure that the funding application process is as easy as possible and offer a convenient online portal so applicants can more easily apply for programs and submit reports.
 For additional information please visit the Funding Process page.

 Page Image: 2018 Arts Administrative Interns (L-R): Rosemarie Spahan, Curtis Clearsky, Robert Thomas and Valerie Bob.